PranitaR12/Ctruh_backend/README.md

 git push origin my-feature-branch
 Submit a pull request with your changes for review.
 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the License file for details.